btdevcommunity/community-docs/README.md

 - To improve engagement among community members.

 - Build projects to address current problems in creating stable and adaptable solutions.

-## Mission

-An open platform towards building the nation.

 ## Background